egamble/multicmd/README.markdown

 ### Motivation

 Because command blocks obstinately continue to fail to accept multiple commands.
-Making `n` command blocks to run `n` commands is less fun than most fun things.
+Making `n` command blocks to run `n` commands is not much fun.

 ### Usage